Risk In Play

-The ability to deal with risk, developed in formative years, determines the extent to which our life will be fulfiled in the future.
-That’s why Sutcliffe Play equipment is designed to be challenging, allowing children to test themselves and feel at ease with risk.
+The ability to deal with risk, developed in formative years, determines the extent to which our life will be fulfilled in the future.
+Our equipment is designed to bw challenging, allowing children to test themselves and feel at ease with risk.

 An acceptable level of risk

-When children are playing, they’ll take risks.
-So there will always be an occasional bumped head, bruised rib or broken bone.
-In fact, risk is essential for good creative play.
+When children are playing, they take risks, there will always be an occasional bumped head, bruised rib or broken bone.
+Risk is essential for good creative play.
 That’s why, while reducing and avoiding risks that cannot be perceived by a child, our designers never lose sight of the essential role risk plays in a child’s development.

 A voyage of exploration and discovery

-From toddlers to teenagers, for able-bodied and disabled children, Sutcliffe Play equipment presents varying degrees of challenge, difficulty and risk.
-That’s what makes a playground such a great place to be.
+From toddlers to teenagers, for able-bodied and disabled children, our equipment presents varying degrees of challenge, difficulty and risk.
 In our range you’ll find equipment for climbing, swinging, sliding and spinning, the majority of which is inclusive.
 We include hideaways and secret places to play.
 There are high walkways, so children can look down on the world below.